What is Community Supported Agriculture (CSA)?

 Participation in a CSA leads to a deeper understanding of the effort it takes to produce quality food and our dependence upon God to sustain us.

-What are some of the benefits of this CSA?
+What are some of the benefits of participation in this CSA?

 When does the season start?
 How long will it last?

-The Early Start CSA is a four-week share for those who are eager for early spring vegetables.
-The season begins April 9th and continues for the rest of the month.
+The Early Start CSA is a four-week share in April for those who are eager for early spring vegetables.

 The Spring/Summer CSA brings you a wide assortment of all your favorite summer vegetables.
-It begins in May and continues till August.
-The standard share lasts a total of 17 weeks.
-With the Early Start option, you will recieve 21 weeks of produce from April through August.
+It begins in May and continues into the beginning of September, for a total of 18 weeks.
+If coupled with the Early Start option, you will recieve 22 weeks of produce from April through early September.

 The Fall CSA continues where the Spring/Summer ends.
 It starts in September and runs through December.
-You will still find a few of summer's treats such as tomatoes and green beans.
-But now it is combined all of fall's bounty.
-Enjoy broccoli, sweet potatoes, various greens, and sweet crunchy carrots.
-The Fall shares last for a total of 16 weeks.
+You will still find a few of summer's treats such as the last of the tomatoes and green beans, but now comes all of autumn's bounty.
+Enjoy broccoli, sweet potatoes, various greens, and sweet, crunchy carrots.
+The Fall share last for a total of 16 weeks.

 What is a share and how does it work?

-As a member of Crawford Organics CSA you will receive a weekly box with an assortment of in-season fresh vegetables.
-A standard size box will contain 7-9 items in quantities designed for 2-4 people.
+As a member of Crawford Organics CSA, you will receive a weekly box with an assortment of in-season fresh vegetables.
+We offer two box sizes: the Standard box and the Mini box.
+A Standard box will contain 7-9 items in quantities designed for 2-4 people.
 The Mini share box will contian 5 to 6 items per week in quantities designed for 1-2 people (depending on menu preferences).
-(See Early Start, Spring/Summer, or Fall for a list of items) The box may not supply all your vegetable needs, depending on your normal vegetable consumption.
+(See Early Start, Spring/Summer, or Fall for a list of items.)
+The box may not supply all your vegetable needs, depending on your normal vegetable consumption.

 Our fruit share contains 1-2 fresh fruits per week.
 In general, the items in the fruit share and the vegetable share do not overlap.

-You will pick up your items once a week (every other week for a half share) either at the farm or at one of our dropsites.
+You will pick up your items once a week (every other week for a bi-weekly share) either at the farm or at one of our dropsites.

 Where do the products come from?

-The vegetables we send are certified organic.
-We grow many of the items we send, but occationally we will add some items from other local farms.
-These other farms are also certified organic using quality growing methods.
-We will inform you before we send any items that are not from our farm.
+The vegetables we send are certified-organic.
+We grow many of the items we send, but we also supplement some items from other local farms.
+These other farms are also certified-organic and are using quality growing methods.
+We will inform you before we send any items that are not from our farm or our partner farm, Paradise Organics.
+The fruit we occasionally send in the CSA boxes (like rhubarb, Concord grapes, and watermelon) is certified-organic.

-The eggs and yogurt come from other local farms.
+The eggs, meat, and yogurt come from other local farms.
 These farmers do a good job of taking care of their animals and producing a quality product.

-Can I choose what comes in my box?
+Can I choose what goes into my box?

-At this point, we aren't able to allow customization of the CSA boxes.
-We choose the items each week based on what is in season.
+We do allow limited customization of the CSA boxes.
+Each week we choose the items based on what is in season.
 We try to keep a nice variety, but not send too many unusual items.
 If we do send something unusual, we will give recipes for it in our weekly newsletter.

 What is a Bi-Weekly share?

-A bi-weekly share is a full box delivered every other week.
+A bi-weekly share is a full box (Standard or Mini) delivered every other week.
 Nearly all of the produce we send will easily last for two weeks if properly stored.
-We try to send a wide variety of items to both our Weekly share and our Bi-Weekly share members.
+We try to send a wide variety of items to both our Weekly and Bi-Weekly share members.
 However, due to the nature of the bi-weekly share, there may be some items you won't receive.
-If possible, we advise you find a friend to split a Weekly share with.
+If you don't want to miss any item, we advise your finding a friend to split a Weekly share with.
 This will allow both of you to have access to everything we send.

 What if I go on vacation?

-If you plan to be away certain weeks, and you can let us know when you sign up; there will be a deduction for the time you will be gone (See Early Start Vacation, Spring/Summer Vacation, Fall Vacation, or Fruit Share Vacation for more details).
-If after you sign up, you realize you will be away some week; there will be no refunds, but you may either have a neighbor pick up your box for you, or you may cancel your box and receive a credit.
-The credit can be used on another delivery date of your choice.
-Credits must be used by the end of the season unless other arrangements are made.
+If you plan to be away certain weeks, and you can let us know when you sign up; there will be a deduction for the time you will be gone.
+The deduction is based on the number of items you will miss and the season that they are in.
+If, after you sign up, you realize you will be away some week, there will be no refunds.
+You may either have a neighbor pick up your box for you, or you may cancel your box and receive a credit.
+The credit can be used for another delivery date or for extra items you may desire to order.

 We pack our CSA shares in reusable boxes.
-Please return your box to the dropsite each week so we can pick it up and reuse it.
+Please return your box to your dropsite each week so we can pick it up and reuse it.
+Please view this video to learn how to properly fold your box.

 Please see our Prices page for the current CSA prices.